clabe45/hack-harvard-2019/README.md

 ## DevNet

-*This is a clone of the original private repo.*
+*This is a clone of the original repo.*

 When you clone the repository.
 Do the following steps.
 ```